Potez VIII: Operators

+2 operational aircraft reported in a British report on July 1st, 1925 (stored in India Office Records collection of documents).
+Only a few photographs remain.

 Design and development

 The Potez VIII as first displayed, unflown, at the 1919 Paris Salon was a conventional small, single engine aircraft of its time apart from a most unusual engine and an unconventional undercarriage.
 It was a single bay biplane with rectangular plan wings mounted without stagger but with marked dihedral and braced with pair of parallel, airfoil section interplane struts.
 A pair of inverted V cabane struts, parallel to each other, joined the central section of the upper wing to the upper fuselage longerons.
 There were ailerons on the upper wing only.
 The wings were duralumin two spar structures with fabric covering.

 The Potez VIII had a simple, flat-sided fuselage with a wooden structure and plywood skinning.
 There were tandem open cockpits, the forward one under the upper wing, which was mounted well above it, and the other just aft of the trailing edge, which had a rounded cut-out to assist the pilot's upward vision.
 The empennage was conventional, with a tailplane on the upper fuselage and a broad chord, swept-edge fin wire braced to it.
 The tail structure was similar to that of the wing, with a metal frame and fabric covering.

 The engine of the 1919 aircraft was also a Potez design, the 55 hp A-4.
 This was a four-cylinder inline built to run with its crankshaft vertical.
 It was mounted with its exposed cylinders pointing forwards for cooling and had gearing that turned the output through 90° to drive a two-blade propeller.
 Although the Potez A-4 was unsuccessful, its configuration produced the high power line and low centre of gravity of later inverted inline engines, allowing a shorter undercarriage, easier access to the cockpits and a better forward view over a shorter, lower nose than its inline contemporaries.
 The high propeller shaft also allowed a shorter undercarriage; a four-wheeled unit protected the propeller tips from contact with the ground.